The Early Years, 1888-1920

 Up to now you've read about the ice business of Getchell Brothers, but throughout the years, the company has tried several other businesses to complement the ice business.
 Lumber, firewood, honey wagons, brick making, coal, home heating oil, cold storage, and window coverage are the documented sideline businesses.
 These businesses provided the precedence for today's Ice Cream Division.
 In 1983 the Sealtest distributorship started the ice cream business.
 Since then, the addition of Giffords, Ben & Jerry's, and in 2005 became the exclusive distributor of Blue Bunny Ice Cream products in the state of Maine and New Hampshire have made Getchell Brothers a leading distributor of ice cream in Northern New England.

 Getchell Brothers continues to grow and modernize operations.
-In 2003 we became a licensee of the Arctic Glacier brand.
-Our ice bag now looks like ice bags throughout Canada, California, the midwest and now Pennsylvania, and New York.
 Our plants are NSF inspected and certified by the International Packaged Ice Association.
 Getchell Brothers is committed to maintaining a high quality product and modern operations in order to supply our customers with great service they have come to expect since 1888.